 Inspired by the Hagia Sophia in Istanbul, the cavernous heated indoor pool has a domed ceiling and smooth, curving walls typical of Byzantine architecture.
 At its centre is a swim-in sphere designed to feel like a cocoon from the outside world, complete with a zen-inspiring soundtrack of soft music and marine-life sounds.
 A swim-through archway leads to the vast outdoor pool, which has sweeping views across the valley.

-The spa is the hotel’s keystone, drawing on the philosophy and medicine of ancient Greece and China as well as the most modern, science-led thought.
+As a wellness retreat, the spa is the hotel’s keystone, drawing on the philosophy and medicine of ancient Greece and China as well as the most modern, science-led thought.
 Spanning four floors, it includes a Byzantine hammam, tepidarium, Finnish sauna, hot tub, salt therapy room, men’s and women’s infrared saunas, sensory deprivation pool, a yoga hall and a meditation room and labyrinth.
 The many treatment rooms are manned by a small army of expert therapists, offering a vast range of massages, skin treatments, acupuncture and healing therapies.
 You can also book pre-arranged programmes that range from two days to three weeks; some are focused on yoga or relaxation, others on detoxing and metabolic health.
 There's also a state-of-the-art gym for more fitness-focused stays.
 The spa is for guests 16-and-up only.

 All of the public areas are wheelchair accessible and there are two adapted rooms.
 The indoor pool has wheelchair access, too.